West Memphis Three: Vicki Hutcheson's recantation (2003)

 In October 2003, Vicki Hutcheson, who had played a part in the arrests of Misskelley, Echols, and Baldwin, gave an interview to the Arkansas Times in which she stated that every word she had given to the police was a fabrication.
 She further asserted that the police had implied that if she did not cooperate with them they would take away her child.
 She said that when she visited the police station, employees had photographs of Echols, Baldwin, and Misskelley on the wall and were using them as dart targets.
 She also claims that an audiotape the police said was "unintelligible" (and that they eventually lost) was perfectly clear and contained no incriminating statements.

 DNA testing and new physical evidence (2007)

 In 2007, DNA collected from the crime scene was tested.
 None was found to match DNA from Echols, Baldwin, or Misskelley.
 A hair "not inconsistent with" Stevie Branch's stepfather, Terry Hobbs, was found tied into the knots used to bind one of the victims.
 The prosecutors, while conceding that no DNA evidence tied the accused to the crime scene, said: "The State stands behind its convictions of Echols and his codefendants."
-Pamela Hobbs' May 5, 2009, declaration in the United States District Court, Eastern District of Arkansas, Western Division, indicates that "one hair was consistent with the hair of [Terry's] friend, David Jacoby" (Point 16), and:
+Pamela Hobbs's May 5, 2009, declaration in the United States District Court, Eastern District of Arkansas, Western Division, indicates that "one hair was consistent with the hair of [Terry's] friend, David Jacoby" (Point 16), and: